 1981

-PES Mushrooms a Golden Teacher
+PES mushrooms and Golden Teacher

 A break in research on psychedelic mushrooms such as Golden Teacher

-Golden Teacher current situation
+Golden Teacher – current situation and legal context

 Sources: